Blue-throated macaw: Nesting

 Blue-throated macaws usually nest in cavities of palm trees, most often Attalea phalerata, although it will nest in other palm species as well.
 Dead palms are the preferred nest as they are hollowed out by large grubs after the tree has died.
-Nesting pairs of blue-throated macaws don't consistently stay at one nest for consecutive breeding seasons and will usually search for different nesting sites every year.
-In the wild the blue-throated macaw often competes for nesting-holes in trees with the blue-and-yellow macaw, green-winged macaw, scarlet macaw, large woodpeckers, toco toucans, barn owls, bats, and bees.
-The number of suitable nest trees has been reduced by land clearing in its range.
+Nesting pairs of blue-throated macaws do not consistently stay at one nest for consecutive breeding seasons and will usually search for different nesting sites every year.
+In the wild the blue-throated macaw often compete for nesting-holes in trees with the blue-and-yellow macaw, green-winged macaw, scarlet macaw, woodpeckers, toco toucans, barn owls, bats, and bees.
+The number of suitable nest trees has been in decline due to the large amounts of deforestation in its natural habitat.

 Conservation status and programs

 The blue-throated macaw has a very small population and is on the verge of extinction in the wild.
 It is listed on the IUCN Red List as critically endangered.
 It is also listed in Appendix I by CITES.
 Trapping is illegal as blue-throated macaws have been protected by the national legislation of Bolivia.
 According to locals the wild population of the blue-throated macaw in the 1980s was thought to number 500-1000 individuals.
-Although trapping ceased later in the 1990s, the wild population remains low, with previous estimates of between 110–130 individuals, that more recently have been increased to about 350–400 after surveys by Armonia Association and the Loro Parque Fundacion found additional birds.
+Although trapping ceased later in the 1990s, the wild population remains low, with previous estimates of between 110 and 130 individuals, that more recently have been increased to about 350–400 after surveys by Armonia Association and the Loro Parque Fundacion found additional birds.
 The World Parrot Trust has many volunteers and employees working to monitor the nests to protect the chicks from predation.
 Chicks are also examined periodically to ensure that they are healthy and receiving adequate food from their parents.
 If necessary, the chick is supplemented with formula.
 Nest boxes have been built, current nest sites improved, and support from the local landowners has been established.
 In 2008, American Bird Conservancy partnered with the World Land Trust-US, Loro Parque Fundacion, and Assiociacion Armonia to create the blue-throated macaw Reserve.
 In 2010, the reserve was expanded by 2,800 acres (formerly Juvena Ranch) and is now 11,500 acres.

 Armonia has also created a program in recent years to replace the real feathers in traditional indigenous 'machetero' headdresses with artificial feathers created from hand-painted palm fronds.
 The feathers for the headdresses were previously culled from several species of macaw, including the Blue-throated, and as many as 10 birds were killed to make one head-piece.

 Endangered Species Act

 On November 4, 2013, the blue-throated macaw was listed under the Endangered Species Act, per the USFWS Final rule.

-Because of their large captive population, the American Federation of Aviculture asked that captive-born Blue-Throated Macaws not be listed through a 19-page submission to the federal government.
+Because of their large captive population, the American Federation of Aviculture asked that captive-born blue-throated macaws not be listed through a 19-page submission to the federal government.